A Draft Proposal For A Supplemental Award For Festivals Judged By “Old School Art Snobs”

 Many of the finer art festivals hire art experts as judges to award prizes to their artists/vendors to attract the best art available to their show.
 Sometimes these organizers wind up with the local old-school art snobs in those positions.
 When that happens, virtually all of the awards will go to painters or sculptors.
-If the judges at a particular art festival have a history of fighting between the judges picking painters and those preferring sculptors, they will break the awards into two categories: 2-D Art and 3-D Art so both painters and sculptors can win an award.
-It is not at all uncommon, after a Saturday evening award dinner, for me to turn to Nancy and say “congratulations, you are again tied for first place among the photographers” because not a single photographer won an award.
+If the judges at a particular art festival have a history of fighting between the judges picking painters and those preferring sculptors, they will break the awards into two categories: 2-D Art and 3-D Art, so both a painter and a sculptor can win an award.
+It is not at all uncommon, after a Saturday evening award dinner, for me to turn to Nancy and say, “congratulations, you are again tied for first place among the photographers,” because not a single photographer won an award.

-Before you say “just admit it, Bruce, Nancy sucks as an artist”, let me point out a couple of things.
+Before you say, “just admit it, Bruce, Nancy sucks as an artist,” let me point out a couple of things.
 First, I haven’t been shy about pointing out our failuresexample.
 Yet, on a level playing field, Nancy manages to do OKawards.
 Second, jewelers are the most common ‘artist’ represented at these art festivals.
 Photographers are usually second, with about half as many as there are jewelers, and then come all of the ‘real artists’ according to the old-school art snobs.
-There could be more than twenty photographers at a large art festival, all selected to be invited to this festival from among many others by another jury.
-And on the nights that I congratulated Nancy, just like so many Saturday nights before and after, not a single photographer was selected for a single award.
-Sure, there are exceptions, but it’s been said “exceptio probat regulam” (Cicero (106–43 BCE) – the exception proves the rule.
+There could be more than twenty photographers at a large art festival, all selected to be invited to this festival from among many other candidates by a different jury.
+And on those nights that I congratulated Nancy, just like so many Saturday nights before and after, not a single photographer was selected for a single award.
+Sure, there are exceptions, but it has been said, “exceptio probat regulam” (Cicero (106–43 BCE) – the exception proves the rule.
 I’m sure those old-school art snobs must know something about that.

 Nonetheless, I’ve come up with a remedy.
 Actually, the kernel of this idea came from another photographer, whom I will not name (unless they give me permission), in a discussion at another art festival.